omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

 al. (1997)](https://www.stats.ox.ac.uk/~snijders/siena/Glasgow_data.htm).
-The Glasgow Teenage data set consists of three waves, for the purpose of this task we look at a cross-sectional snapshot extracting Wave 2 outcomes.
+The Glasgow Teenage data set consists of three waves, for the purpose of this task we look at a cross-sectional snapshot extracting Wave 2 outcomes, as the first wave acts as a benchmark.

 ## 01 - Dependencies

-Load dependencies including that of `library(statnet)` to be able to parse data as Network objects.
-We also tap into data-processing libraries including `library(dplyr)`.
+Load dependencies including that of `library(statnet)` to be able to parse data as a Network object.
+We also tap into data-processing libraries including that of `library(dplyr)`.

 ```{r dependencies, echo=T, messages=F}
 # Pass the set of libraries we intend to load as a list